nicholasjackson/fake-service/README.md

        Delay before the readyness check returns the READY_CHECK_RESPONSE_CODE RAND_SEED  default: '1637512822'
-       A seed to initialize the random number generators
+       A seed to initialize the random number generators UI_PATH default: '/ui/'
+      The HTTP patht the UI is served from, must contain a trailing '/'
 ```

 ## Tracing